bbauska/CS198.2x/README.md

 Be aware of various cryptographic primitives (review from previous course):

--   **Cryptographic hash functions**, used to capture the identity of information without revealing anything about the information itself
+-   <b>Cryptographic hash functions</b>, used to capture the identity of information without revealing anything about the information itself

--   **Digital signatures**, used to prove your identity and that you sent a particular message
+-   <b>Digital signatures</b>, used to prove your identity and that you sent a particular message

--   **Erasure codes** lower the 100% data availability requirement
+-   <b>Erasure codes</b> lower the 100% data availability requirement

--   **Timelocks** allow for a message to be easily encrypted but take a longer amount of time to decrypt.
+-   <b>Timelocks</b> allow for a message to be easily encrypted but take a longer amount of time to decrypt.

 <h3>III.
 Economics</h3>